fbpx

 Face the Flag

 Many people assume that they should face the person who is singing the National Anthem, but this isn’t necessarily true.
 If there’s an American Flag being displayed — and there usually is — you should face it instead.
-If there is not a flag on display, you should face the person whom is singing the National Anthem, giving them your full attention.
+If there is not a flag of the United States on display, you should face the person whom is singing the National Anthem, giving them your full attention.

 Remove Your Hat